Your insurance company must find you a doctor. Hold them to it.

 You might have been lucky and found a general practitioner in the Czech Republic easily.
 Most expats would describe a different experience, though, and some Czechs would, too.

 They make calls, write emails, and all they get is another rejection because the tenth doctor they have decided to try has also reached their full capacity of patients.
 Often, they’re rejected with the recommendation to contact their health insurance company.
-But the only help they get there is a list of doctors who they are once again supposed to contact themselves.
+But the only help they get there is a list of all contractual doctors who they are once again supposed to contact themselves.

 And the circle begins anew.